The Age of Responsibility

 - 3 min read

 Writing in 1946 about his experience surviving multiple concentration camps during World War II, Viktor Frankl ended his classic work, Man’s Search for Meaning, with an interesting side note.
-He remarked about his experience in the United States and the Statue of Freedom in New York.
-He argued that the Statue of Freedom on the East Coast should be supplemented by a statue of responsibility on the West Coast.
+He remarked about his experience in the United States and the Statue of Liberty in New York.
+He argued that the Statue of Liberty on the East Coast should be supplemented by a statue of responsibility on the West Coast.

 I will end with a quote from Nelson Mandela, who in his book Long Walk to Freedom said, “I have discovered the secret that after climbing a great hill.
 One finds many more hills to climb.
 I have taken a moment here to rest, to steal a view of the glorious vista that surrounds me, to look back on the distance I have come.
 But I can rest only for a moment, for with freedom come responsibilities, and I dare not linger, for my long walk is not yet ended.”